 Tip: Don’t have any diverse people proximate to you?
 Get on Twitter or TikTok.
 So many people share their raw experiences online.
 See if you can listen to their experiences without judgment.

 Step #3 Start taking action.

 When you’re at family gatherings, hanging with your friends, or in a bible group, talk about what you are learning.
 Ask where the fight against racism, sexism, and yes, even homophobia fit in with your faith.
 Make sure you challenge Uncle Bob when he says the black lives matter protestors are thugs.
 You don’t have to be armed with all the data and stats, though many people would have you believe that.
 Put the pressure back on Uncle Bob, say, “What do you mean by that, Uncle Bob?
 What does the word thug mean to you?
 If the police killed me and no one would help you, what would you do in your desperation for justice?

 When Uncle Bob says, “The black lives matter protestors are a bunch of rioters and looters?”
 Ask if he’s looked into the organization, its mission, and what it stands for?
-Has he talked to any black people?
+Has he talked to any African American people?
 Does he have any black friends?
 Challenge your friends when they say gay marriage is wrong because of the bible.
 Ask if they believe the great thing about America is that people have the freedom to practice whatever beliefs they want?
 If yes, then it isn’t also fair to say we can’t make people believe being gay is wrong based on our personal religious beliefs.
 You don’t have to show a person how much you know.
-You can ask enough questions to conclude that they don’t know as much as they think they do.
+You can ask enough questions that confront their unconscious bias and help them conclude that they don’t know as much as they think they do.